geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 it's a simpler _mode of transportation!_ I hear you shout at your screen, shaking your copy of the Agile Manifesto at it.
 But let's think about it.
 The Spotify "skateboard" was already all about music streaming rather than entertainment in general.
-This constraint allowed them to focus on the specific technical challenge of low-latency streaming in that context.
+This constraint allowed them to focus on the specific technical challenge of low-latency music streaming.
 Same for the other examples.

-A thing that I strongly believe is that successful development needs clear constraints.
+One principle that I strongly believe is that successful development needs clear constraints.
 Just think of practical reasons like hiring decisions, funding rounds, technology choices and the like[^mode-of-transport].
 A concrete vision helps by constraining the solution spaces you'll explore.
 And exploration doesn't come for free.
 And yes, do get user feedback early and often, because it will help you align your vision with user needs.

 So sure, in the most charitable interpretation, the skateboard just means to start simple and get early user feedback.
 None of this is objectionable, but I'd argue it's also not very helpful for planning actual development[^big-bang].
+Kniberg writes "Think big, but deliver in small functionally viable increments".
+I agree whole-heartedly, but the skateboard metaphor is a very bad way of illustrating _how_ to do that.
+One big problem with that article is it does present the idea of functionally viable increments without addressing how to go from one step to the next systematically, other than getting user feedback.

-My main problem with that mental model is that it presents a sequence of products, but it doesn't address the process that goes from one step to the next, other than getting user feedback.
-That process, that's _development_!
-Say you've somehow identified your (metaphorical) skateboard, which although less complex than a (metaphorical) car, will likely be a product of decent complexity.
+Say you've identified your (metaphorical) skateboard, which although less complex than a (metaphorical) car, will likely be a product of decent complexity.
 It'll take requirements analysis, architecture decisions, actual engineering work, and much more.
 This is where a lot of the complexity lies.
-Nobody in their right mind would suggest that you can incrementally evolve every product in essentially _trivial_ steps, where the only thing that's missing is user feedback[^bus-ticket].
-I don't think that's what Kniberg argues either, but the article doesn't present a guidance on how to structure a development process so that you can even get to this early feedback.
-So there.
-That's my problem with that mental model[^potentially-shippable].
+More than that, the skateboard to car metaphor implies a harmful level of independence of earlier and later versions.
+In reality, architectural decisions will compound and components will be shared across iterations.
+In that sense, the metaphor doesn't just fail as a guide for development, it actively points in the wrong direction[^potentially-shippable].

 ## A Better Development Model: Vertical Slices

-So now that we've abandoned the skateboard-to-car mental model, let's revisit Kniberg's examples again.
+One last time, let's revisit Kniberg's examples again.
 What do they actually represent?
 They are _thin vertical slices_, which are a "narrow but complete sliver of the final product vision"[^vertical].
 They are all highly incomplete and/or narrowly scoped when compared against their later versions, but all examples show a high level of